TastischerGamer/SocialMedia/README.md

 # SocialMedia

 German:
- Das Plugin wird neu gemacht mit ein paar mehr Features!
+ Das Plugin wird neu gemacht und es wird nur ein Plugin geben (Sprache dann über die Config einstellbar) und mehr Einstellmöglichkeiten!

 English:
- This Plugin is getting recoded with a few more Features!
+ This Plugin is getting recoded and there will be only one Plugin (Language can be changed in the Config) and with more Settings!